 Toxins in cigarette smoke can worsen brain lesions and their symptoms.
 Studies have shown that people who smoke are more likely to develop MS. In a 2022 study of 85 people with MS, researchers reported that those who smoked had a higher lesion volume (more damaged brain tissue) after 10 years, adding that further MS research into a possible link between smoking and lesions is needed.
 Talk to your health care provider if you smoke and need help quitting.

-If you’re living with MS, strategies like the following can also help keep your brain healthy and limit your risk of new or worsening brain lesions:
+If you’re living with MS, strategies like the following can also help keep your brain healthy and limit your risk of new or worsening brain lesions caused by other factors:

 Do you have questions about brain lesions and MS?
 What strategies do you follow to keep your brain healthy?
-Share your thoughts in the comments below, or start a new conversation on your Activities page.
+Share your thoughts in the comments below, start a new conversation on your Activities page, or connect with like-minded members in Groups.

 Get updates directly to your inbox.